Madman10K/madman10k.github.io/retained-mode-guis.md

 To reduce power consumption and GPU load, framerates can be locked to 60 or even 30 FPS, depending on the platform.

+Additionally the renderer can always communicate with the OS and windowing system to determine if any parts of the window are occluded.
+It UI element occlusion culling can also be employed so that widgets not in sight are not rendered

+As a final resort there exist so called hybrid UIs.
+Here libraries/frameworks have to choose to lean lean either to retained or immediate mode.
+An example of a hybrid mode UI can be immediate mode UIs that still update on certain events.
+For example an application may decide that rendering while moving a window should not be done.

 As a minus this requires a GPU which a large portions of embedded systems running GUI applications don't have

 ---